Nicky Jam: Personal life

-Nicky Jam has four children, born in 2002, 2002, 2005, and 2012.
+Nicky Jam has four children.
 He married his girlfriend of two years, Angélica Cruz, in a private Catholic ceremony in Medellín in February 2017.
 J Balvin and Vin Diesel attended the wedding, which featured performances by reggaeton group Gente de Zona and salsa singer Jerry Rivera.
 In August 2018, the couple filed for divorce, citing irreconcilable differences.
 That same month, he purchased a house in the Palm Island area of Miami Beach for US$3.4 million.
 On Valentine's Day 2020, Nicky Jam became engaged to model Cydney Moreau.
 The couple met on the set of his music video for "Atrévete", an encounter which the singer described as "love at first sight".
 After posting a photo alone on Valentine's Day 2021, Nicky Jam confirmed that he and Moreau are no longer together.
 In an interview with Vibe, he stated that he has attention-deficit disorder.
 He dated Livia Rici, Nati Torres, and Paulina Cruz.

+Politics

+In 2018, Nicky Jam supported Deferred Action for Childhood Arrivals (DACA) recipients and criticized Donald Trump's approach to immigration.

+He endorsed Trump for president at a rally in Las Vegas on September 13, 2024, wearing a Make America Great Again hat onstage and stating, "We need you.
+We need you back, right?
+We need you to be the president."
+During his introduction, Trump, who was apparently unfamiliar with the singer, referred to Nicky Jam as "she" and called him "hot", which caused a social media stir.
+In response, Mexican rock group Maná removed the song "De Pies a Cabeza," which they had recorded with Nicky Jam in 2016, from all digital platforms, stating that "Maná doesn't work with racists."

+Nicky Jam went on to delete his Instagram post endorsing Trump.
+He withdrew his endorsement on October 30 following racist roast jokes told by Tony Hinchcliffe about Puerto Rico at a Trump rally earlier in the week, saying he was "stepping away from any political conversation" and that "Puerto Rico should be respected."